superterrific/dana-byerly/src/projects/horse-racing-datasets.md

 * There is a light and dark mode that respects the visitor's system level preference.
 I have plans to add a toggle to allow for more flexibility.
 * Color contrast in both light and dark modes meets WCAG AA standards.
 * There are no screen reflow issues up to 500% zoom.
-* The site is fully functional if JavaScript disabled or fails to load.
+* The site is fully functional if JavaScript is disabled or fails to load.

 In addition to adding a user controlled light and dark toggle, I'm going to investigate adding search to the site.